 Enter the following commands to always start the VNC Server at boot time:

 sudo cp /lib/systemd/system/vncserver@.service /etc/systemd/system/vncserver@.service

-Replace all occurrences of <USER> in the new unit with ec2-user.
+Use the sed command to replace all occurrences of USER in the new unit with ec2-user.

 sudo sed -i 's/<USER>/ec2-user/' /etc/systemd/system/vncserver@.service